pawelwilczewski/pawelwilczewski.github.io/_posts/2022-03-01-smart-loops-toolkit.md

 Add-on for speeding up modelling workflow.

-Whenever modelling in Blender, I always seemed to miss a few essential tools, which could have speeded up my workflow by a big margin.
-I decided to code them myself and pack them into an add-on.
-The documentation and all required information is available on [Blender Market](https://blendermarket.com/products/smart-loops-toolkit) and [Gumroad](https://pawelwilczewski.gumroad.com/l/smart-loops-toolkit).
+This add-on includes a few essential tools which can speed up modelling workflow by a big margin.
+The documentation and more information is available on [Blender Market](https://blendermarket.com/products/smart-loops-toolkit) and [Gumroad](https://pawelwilczewski.gumroad.com/l/smart-loops-toolkit).